vaihtovirta/calendar_on_rails/README.md

  - More tests

 ## Caveats
-Tested with Google Chrome, may appearing incorrectly in other browsers.
+Tested with Google Chrome, may appear incorrectly in other browsers.